SAP-samples/adaptation-project-exercises/chapters/4.0-no-code-changes/README.md

-# Chapter 4.0 - Create No Code changes with Control Property Editor
+# Chapter 4.0 - Create No Code changes with Adaptation Editor

 Let's start editing our Adpatation Project from [Chapter 2.0](/chapters/2.0-get-fam-with-gen/)